yunkunrao/tendermint.com/src/content/intro/tendermint-vs.md

 ## Bitcoin, Ethereum, etc.

-Tendermint emerged in the tradition of blockchains like Bitcoin, Ethereum, etc. with the goal of providing a more efficient and secure consensus algorithm than Bitcoin's Proof of Work.
+Tendermint emerged in the tradition of cryptocurrencies like Bitcoin, Ethereum, etc. with the goal of providing a more efficient and secure consensus algorithm than Bitcoin's Proof of Work.
-In the early days, Tendermint had a simple currency built in, and to become a validator in the system user's had to "bond" units of the currency into a security deposit which could be revoked if they misbehaved - this is what made Tendermint a Proof-of-Stake algorithm.
+In the early days, Tendermint had a simple currency built in, and to participate in consensus user's had to "bond" units of the currency into a security deposit which could be revoked if they misbehaved - this is what made Tendermint a Proof-of-Stake algorithm.